 The primary focus of the lab uses a rat model of postoperative cognitive dysfunction (POCD) to examine the mechanisms that may underlie persistent cognitive declines that occur in aged patients following a surgical procedure, and lead to Alzheimer’s disease.
 The roles that opiates, microglia, and toll-like receptor 4 play in this long-lasting neuroinflammatory condition are being examined.

 The second major project of the lab is to investigate high-fat (and other unhealthy) diet-induced memory declines in aging.
 To date, we have discovered that a short time (3 days) on a high-fat diet produces a robust neuroinflammatory response in the aged brain, causing a wide-range of cognitive deficits.
-Moving forward, we will be examining the pathways and mechanisms that drive and/or contribute to these effects.
+Moving forward, we will be examining the pathways and mechanisms that drive and/or contribute to these effects, and exploring dietary and pharmacological molecules that may ameliorate them.